wy82/Fast-Robots/docs/_pages/lab-7.md

 ![KF Overshoot](/lab-7-assets/kf.png)

+Note that we plot the mean of the filter and ignore the resulting covariance in this plot.
+We also only plot the inverted position estimate, which should equal the distance from the wall by virtue of how the origin was defined.

 We then test this once more on the optimized PID controller developed in Lab 6 with minimal overshoot:

 ![KF Optimal](/lab-7-assets/kf_optimal.png)

+After both iterations, we find that the filter is nearly indistinguishable from the actual measurements, suggesting that the noise covariance values are already close to optimal.

 ## Implementation